Region: Hunter Valley

 Fermentation: The fruit was fermented in open vats and then transferred into 80% French and 20% American Hogsheads.
 35% of the oak was new.

 Maturation: After 20 months, with regular racking, the wine was bottled in January 2011 under screwcap.

-Tasting note: Vivid crimson in the glass; the nose shows red fruit characters of mulberry and raspberry and only subtle oak influence.
-The palate is medium weight and still tight and focused with good length and flavour.
+Tasting note: Deep crimson in colour; the nose has powerful dark fruit characters with plum and jam with matching but balanced oak influence.
+The palate is medium to full weight with rich berry fruit power, well integrated tannins and good length of flavour.

 Cellaring: Medium to long term.